goblint/bench/incremental-test-generation/scripts/README.md

 You can specify `num_selected_lines` to tell the script how many consecutive lines should be sent together with the prompt.
 To many lines could lead to an error because of a too large request.
 To few lines may result in a bad mutation because of less context.
 <br><br>
 You can specify `interesting_lines` to guide the selection of the lines send with the request.
 The selection process works by selecting a random start line out of a set of lines.
 From the start line on the `num_selected_lines` are selected.
 When `interesting_lines` equals to `[]` all the lines (`[1, 2, 3, ..., MAX_LINE - NUM_SELECTED_LINES]`) are interesting lines.
 Alternatively you can pass specific lines (`[1, 42, 99]`).
 Note that when a line is larger then `(MAX_LINE - NUM_SELECTED_LINES)` it will be set to this value.

+# meta.py
+Script containing functions for the collection of meta data.

+# stats.py
+Script for collecting meta data and calculating statistics, which will be printed on the terminal.